CAprogs/PandaScan/Installation Guide.md

 ```
 conda activate pandavenv
 ```
-- Verify if `pip` is installed in your venv using the following command ⬇️
+- Verify if `pip` is installed in your venv  ⬇️

 ```
 pip --version
 ```
-- If `pip` is not installed in your venv, install it using the following command ⬇️
+- If `pip` is not installed in your venv, install it using ⬇️

 ```
 conda install pip
 ```

-- Install the **requirements** using the following command ⬇️
+- Install the **requirements** ⬇️
   - Replace `path\to\requirements.txt` with your **requirements.txt** file path
 ```
 pip install -r path\to\requirements.txt